 FEE EcoCampus History

-The FEE EcoCampus is both a programme and an award.
+The Eco-Campus is both a programme and an award.
 A set of guidelines that keeps on evolving supports the National Operator in adapting the programme.
 While the International Green Flag award is given to campuses that complete all the essential elements, the programme is flexible and encourages different countries and campuses to find different routes to achieving the award.

 1. Offer accreditation programme with the Green Flag criteria-based accreditation of campuses based on seven steps facilitating both environmental and educational improvement.